 What is an Electronic Logging Device?

 Simply put, ELDs are electronic systems that record a driver’s Hours of Service (HOS).
 The ELD is meant to replace paper logs that drivers and companies have relied on since 1938.
-By December 16, 2017, all CDL drivers who keep a Record of Duty Status (RODS) will be required to use some type of ELD.
+Starting December 16, 2017, all CDL drivers who keep a Record of Duty Status (RODS) were required to use some type of ELD.

 Electronic logging devices must be able to do very specific things: